 When is the 2020 Pigeon Forge Spring Rod Run?

-The 2020 Spring Rod Run Pigeon Forge is officially scheduled to take place April 16-18, which is Thursday through Saturday.
+The 2020 Spring Rod Run Pigeon Forge was originally scheduled to take place April 16-18 but has now been rescheduled for May 7-9 as a precaution due to coronavirus COVID-19.
 Many participants and visitors to the rod run arrive up to a week early…especially if hoping to enjoy various attractions, restaurants, etc in Pigeon Forge because everything stays packed during the Spring Pigeon Forge Rod Run.

 How do I enter my hot rod in the Pigeon Forge Spring Rod Run?